mcnamee/frontend-boilerplate/README.md

 4. Edit /gulpfile.js - find: `proxy: "localhost/"` and replace localhost with the URL that you'll be using for development.
 This allows you to work on a dynamic PHP site for example, as it'll proxy through the source

 ## 2.0 Developing
-Because we're using SASS and also because we want our resulting code to be A+ efficient, we'll be using [link](http://gulpjs.com/, "Gulp") as our build tool, to do the following for us:
+Because we're using SASS and also because we want our resulting code to be A+ efficient, we'll be using [Gulp](http://gulpjs.com/) as our build tool, to do the following for us:
 - Convert our SASS to CSS and minify it to 1 small file - outputting to `/dist/theme.css`
 - Concatinate and minify our JS to 1 small file - outputting to `/dist/theme.js`
+- Optimize all of the images in our src/img directory and put the result into `/dist/img/`
-- Fire up [link](https://www.browsersync.io/, "Browser Sync"), and whenever you Save a SASS file for example, it'll automatically run the commands above and refresh any browser that has the development URL opened
+- Fire up [Browser Sync](https://www.browsersync.io/), and whenever you Save a SASS file for example, it'll automatically run the commands above and refresh any browser that has the development URL opened

 ### 2.1 Running
 1. `gulp`